xesco/castools/docs/CASFILE.md

 The audio encoding method used by MSX cassette tapes to convert digital bits into audio tones.
 Zero bits are encoded as 1200 Hz (1 cycle per bit), while one bits are encoded as 2400 Hz (2 cycles per bit).
 The MSX hardware detects these frequencies by measuring the time between zero-crossings of the audio waveform.

 **Logical EOF**
 The semantic end of an ASCII file, marked by the first occurrence of the `0x1A` byte.
 When the MSX reads an ASCII file, it stops at this marker and treats any subsequent data as padding or garbage.
-This is distinct from structural delimiters like CAS HEADERs—`0x1A` has meaning only within ASCII file content.
+This is distinct from structural delimiters like `CAS HEADER`s—`0x1A` has meaning only within ASCII file content.

 **Type marker**
 A 10-byte pattern in the file header block that identifies the file type: `0xEA` repeated 10 times for ASCII files, `0xD0` repeated 10 times for BINARY files, or `0xD3` repeated 10 times for BASIC files.
 This tells the MSX BIOS and CAS parsing tools how to interpret the subsequent data blocks.